12 Best Squat Rack Exercises You Should Try

 Push Press

 The push press is a compound exercise that combines a hip hinge/thrust with an overhead press.
-Here’s how to set up and do it on the squat rack:
+Here’s how to set up and do it on the rack:

 1. Set the J-Cups slightly lower than the shoulder level.
 And the safety bars directly below them.